How a bartender saved a woman from the Las Vegas massacre

 "Next thing I knew, I took a shot," she told CBC from her hospital bed.
 "I felt it."

 As she learned later, the bullet tore through her abdomen and intestines, shattering her pelvic bone.

-She crumpled to the ground, staring at the blood beginning to rush out.
-Then she began crawling through the grass, trying to find safety.
+Lambourne crumpled to the ground, staring at the blood beginning to rush out.
+She became separated from her friend, who was shot in the arm but survived, according to CBC.

 Fearing she was vulnerable in the open, Lambourne staggered towards a tent and hid under an overturned wheelbarrow.
 She remembered she was carrying a bag of souvenir concert T-shirts and pressed them against her wound to try and slow the bleeding.